 We entered into a written Independent Contractor Agreement, effective March 1, 2006, with Sharp Executive Associates, Inc. and the owner of that firm, Ted R. Sharp CPA, for Mr. Sharp to act as a Management Consultant to serve as Secretary, Treasurer and Chief Financial Officer and to provide through his extended staff and firm all services typical of an accounting department for a small company.
 Mr. Sharp is a Certified Public Accountant and his firm is an independent contractor, with business management and consulting interests with other companies that are independent of the consulting agreement he currently has in place with the Company.
 The term of the original Agreement was through December 31, 2006, and paid Mr. Sharp \$7,500 per month as consideration for the performance of services.
 On January 18, 2007, the Board of Directors extended Mr. Sharp's Agreement for one year and increased the fee to \$8,250 per month.
 On February 15, 2008, the Board of Directors extended Mr. Sharp's Agreement for one year, retroactive to January 1, 2008, and increased the fee to \$9,075 per month, with opportunity to review and modify the fee on a quarterly basis due to potential wide variability in the ongoing activities of the Company.
 On January 7, 2009, the Board of Directors extended Mr. Sharp's Agreement for one year, retroactive to January 1, 2009, removing the monthly fee and adding terms that would allow Mr. Sharp to bill the activities performed by members of his firm at hourly rates.
 This was done to recognize the expectation of reduced financial activities due to the limited cash resources of the Company and resulting reduced exploration activities.
 In February 2010, Mr. Sharp verbally agreed to continue to perform services for the Company under the terms of the 2009 contract until we were successful in securing financing in 2010.
+In 2010, we hired an internal accountant to provide normal accounting functions for the Company and the use of Mr. Sharp's staff was eliminated.
+Fees paid to Mr. Sharp's firm subsequent to this date are for Mr. Sharp's services only.
 When the ability to pay under a renewed agreement is assured, the terms of the contract will be reviewed and renewed.
 Either party may terminate the Agreement upon 15 days written notice.
 Mr. Sharp also will be reimbursed for reasonable expenses previously approved by us.
 Mr. Sharp is not an employee and serves on a part time basis.
-As of December 31, 2010, Mr. Sharp had not been paid for \$69,041 of services provided by his firm.
-All accrued compensation payable at December 31, 2010 was paid in May 2011.
-At December 31, 2012 a total of \$14,405 has been accrued and included in payable to related parties.
+At December 31, 2013 a total of \$17,556 has been accrued and included in payable to related parties, \$11,000 was paid subsequent to quarter end.